[24th Graduate] A beginner innocently tried setting up a redirect [Apache] [AWS]

 <VirtualHost *:80>ServerName www.hogehoge.info ServerAlias hogehoge.info ←Here!!
 DocumentRoot "/var/www/vhosts/hogehoge.info/public_html" DirectoryIndex index.php index.html index.xml<Directory /var/www/vhosts/hogehoge.info/public_html > Options FollowSymLinks AllowOverride all</Directory> CustomLog "/var/log/httpd/hogehoge.info-access_log" combined ErrorLog "/var/log/httpd/hogehoge.info-error_log"</VirtualHost>

-Once you have added the description, exit edit mode with esc and save and exit with :wq.
+Once you've added the entry, exit edit mode with esc, and save and exit with :wq.

 ② Write in the virtual host's ".htaccess"

-First, move it to the document root of "www.hogehoge.info".
+First, navigate to the document root of "www.hogehoge.info".

 cd /var/www/vhosts/hogehoge.info/public_html